-When it comes to a choice between purchase order vs invoice, you can’t just pick one–both documents are equally important.
-While invoices seem critical from a legal point, purchase orders offer much-needed clarification and prevent conflicts.
+When choosing between a purchase order and vs. invoice, you can’t just pick one–both documents are equally important.
+While invoices seem critical from a legal point of view, purchase orders offer much-needed clarification and prevent conflicts.

 Purchase Order or Invoice?

-If you are trying to determine which document is most important, we should state very clearly: invoices are very important from a legal standpoint, and purchase orders are very important from a clarification and conflict avoidance standpoint.
+Suppose you are trying to determine which document is most important.
+In that case, we should state very clearly: invoices are very important from a legal standpoint, and purchase orders are very important from a clarification and conflict avoidance standpoint.